Technought/Change_Detection_in_Image_Sequences/README.md

 **CONF_THRESHOLD:** Confidence threshold for yolo

 **NMS_THRESHOLD** Non maximum suppression threshold.
-For a better understanding of thresholds check [this](https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/) article.
+For a better understanding of NMS check [this](https://www.pyimagesearch.com/2014/11/17/non-maximum-suppression-object-detection-python/) article.

 **max_diaappearing:** Maximum number of frames an object must be missing to stop tracking the object.